-The notional principal amounts of the outstanding interest rate swap contracts at March 31, 2021 were \$78,106 (December 31, 2020 - \$78,619).
-Unrealized gain on change in the fair value of the derivative instruments totaled \$2,455 in Q1-2021 compared to an unrealized loss of \$5,094 in Q1-2020.
-The unrealized loss in Q1-2020 was due to the emergency interest rate cuts that took place in March 2020 in response to the COVID-19 pandemic and the decrease in projected future interest rates.
-In 2021, projected interest rates are slowly beginning to increase due to economic optimism as a result of the COVID-19 vaccine rollout.
+The notional principal amounts of the outstanding interest rate swap contracts at June 30, 2021 were \$77,589 (December 31, 2020 - \$78,619).
+Unrealized gain on change in the fair value of the derivative instruments totaled \$15 in Q2-2021 (unrealized loss of \$535 in Q2-2020) and \$2,470 YTD-2021 (unrealized loss of \$5,629 YTD-2020).
+The unrealized loss in 2020 was due to the emergency interest rate cuts that took place in March 2020 in response to the COVID-19 pandemic and the decrease in projected future interest rates.
+In Q1-2021, projected future interest rates began to increase due to economic optimism as a result of Canada's ongoing COVID-19 vaccination campaign and the gradual lifting of COVID-19 restrictions.
+In Q2-2021, projected future interest rates remained relatively flat compared to the prior quarter.

-Given the interest rate swap removes the floating rate exposure on the REIT's debt and replaces it with a fixed rate, the unrealized gain in the quarter is not a gain in itself, but represents the opportunity cost of not maintaining floating rate debt.
+Given the interest rate swap removes the floating rate exposure on the REIT's debt and replaces it with a fixed rate, the unrealized gain is not a gain in itself, but represents the opportunity cost of not maintaining floating rate debt.